 Lola was fond of Angelina because she spoke her mind when other less interesting students—those who didn’t appear to have opinions of their own—kept their mouths shut.
 Lola despised people, children and adults alike, who didn’t have an opinion about important matters.
-What’s the point of living if you don’t think about stuff?
+What’s the point of living if you don’t think about stuff? thought Lola to herself.
 Are they completely stupid, or just plain lazy?

 “Why do you mumble all the time, Lola?” asked Angelina, genuinely interested to hear Lola’s response.

 “I don’t mumble,” was Lola’s matter-of-fact, hooded-eyed, reply.